evolvable-by-design/research/experiments/evaluation-case-study/README.md

 **[RQ2] Does the implementation of an evolvable-by-design Web UI require additional development efforts?**

-First, we observe in Table~\ref{table:evaluation-detailed-results} that the first implementation of the _evolvable-by-design_ UI required less code than the traditional version (1395 vs 1623).
+First, we observe in Table IV that the first implementation of the _evolvable-by-design_ UI required less code than the traditional version (1395 vs 1623).
 Yet, we argue that the development effort is similar.
 Indeed, the higher level of abstraction needed to implement the _evolvable-by-design_ version requires more cognitive effort than a copy of the contract into the code.

 Then, every evolution of the API required to update the traditional UI.
 On the other hand, on the _evolvable-by-design_ UI, the code had to be updated only for the two unsupported breaking evolutions.
 In the end, 7 lines of code were updated on the _evolvable-by-design_ UI and 230 on the traditional UI.